 We celebrate Christmas each year on December 25, and name the year by the number of years from 1 BC.

-In most cases, the exact dates on which this or that occurred in the Catholic Church are a matter for Catholic scholars who specialize in, well, scholarly questions.
+In most cases, the exact dates on which this or that occurred in the Catholic Church are a matter for Catholic scholars who specialize in the timing of events.
 Second Exodus is focused like a laser on leading souls to Rabbi Yeshua to please him and to gain eternal life in heaven.

 However, the spiritual war has given rise to errors among some scholars that they then cite as evidence against the Church.
 We can think of the Church as a spiritual space ship ferrying souls to heaven.
 We may imagine its material equivalent as the space ship Kosmos, the “flying city” of Michael O’Brien’s novel, Voyage to Alpha Centauri.
 When a scholar’s date becomes a material misrepresentation that can damage the Church, Catholics have to know enough about it to mount a credible defense.
 Second Exodus addresses the Gospel dates for that very reason.